+1.3.
 The salmon fisheries

 Icelandic salmon were traditionally caught in fixed riverine set nets, but the importance of angling started increasing early in the 20th century.
 The contribution of sports caught salmon has gradually been increasing and is now over 90 % of the total catch.
 This change both reflects the increased value of the sports fishery as the price of commercially caught salmon has dropped as a result of the great supply of salmon from aquaculture.
-In some glacial rivers this has led to the buyouts and leases of the nets by the owners of up-river tributaries.
+In some glacial rivers this has led to the buy-outs and leases of the nets by the owners of upriver tributaries.
 Where gill-netting still occurs it is limited to half the week from Tuesday morning through Friday night.
-The largest remaining net-fishery occurs on the "Ölfusa" river close to Selfoss.
+The largest remaining net-fishery occurs on a small scale in the "Ölfusa" river and on the Þjórsá river, which has limited angling possibilities.